gocd/docs.go.cd/configuration/ui_testing.md

 1. Click on Start → All Programs → Go Agent → Run Go Agent.
 2. To get the Go agent to start every time you log in, copy the Run Go Agent shortcut to the Startup folder of your start menu.

+_**Please note**_ : If the go-agent as an application is run by a non-administrative user, then the non-administrative user needs to have these required permissions to the go-agent folder, i.e. modify, read and execute, list folder contents and read permissions.

 ## Linux

 There are many different ways to get a Linux build agent to interact with a UI.
 The easiest is to use a VNC service to provide a dedicated X11 server to your agent.
 To do this: